The thing I like best about my bathroom mirror is that every morning it shows me the exact source of all my problems and trouble.

 “The world is as we are,” goes an old Hindu expression.

 Which is to say that if I wish to change my experience of the world, then I must change myself.

-I have found, particularly over the last quarter of a century, about the time it’s been since I last incurred an unsecured debt in any amount, that this absolutely true.
+I have found, particularly over the last quarter of a century, about the time it’s been since I last incurred an unsecured debt in any amount, this to be absolutely true.

-I started the change by – just for one day – by not going any deeper into debt.
-Easier said than done, of course, especially on some days rather than others, but how to do that is part of what the rest of this site is about, and I’ll be talking more about it right here on this page course as I – and maybe you with me – go rambling along.
+I started the change by – just for one day – not going any deeper into debt.
+Easier said than done, of course, especially on some days rather than others, but how to do that is part of what the rest of this site is about, and I’ll be talking more about it right here on these pages as I – and maybe you with me – go rambling along.

-I went forward with the change and in fact am still going forward with it, because there seems to be always some other small way in which I’d rather experience the world, in a number of other ways too.
+I went forward with the change and in fact am still going forward with it, because there seems to be always some other small way in which I’d rather experience the world.
 Meditation, for example, and concentrated efforts to get to bed earlier.
-(Left to my on bio-inclinations, I’ll stay up all night an sleep most of the day.)
+(Left to my on bio-inclinations, I’ll stay up all night and sleep most of the day.)